-The least costly scenario (Attachment D - scenario #2) shows three bond issues of \$1.53 million dollars over a six year period, with a new issue occurring every two years.
+The least costly scenario (Attachment D - scenario #2) shows three bond issues of \$1.53 million dollars over a six-year period, with a new issue occurring every two years.
 The net debt service cost in FY04-05 approximates 1.01 cents on the tax rate (One cent on the property tax generates \$109,223).
 In FY06-07, the increase in debt service cost equates to 1.35 cents on the tax rate.
 The third round of debt issuance, in FY08-09, shows additional debt service costs equating to 1.27 cents on the tax rate.

+ADMINISTRATION'S RECOMMENDATION:

-ADMINISTRATION'S RECOMMENDATION: The Board is requested to adopt resolutions to perform the following: (1) Adopt resolution certifying the bond referendum results and authorizing the Town Clerk to publish the results; (2) Adopt resolution of statement of results that will be published; and (3) Adopt resolution that specifies amount of bonds to be issued and sidewalk and greenway projects for implementation.
+The Board is requested to adopt a resolution that specifies the amount of bonds to be issued and sidewalk and greenway projects for implementation.